koutsakis/koutsakis.github.io/_pages/about.md

 ---

 I'm currently a Postdoctoral Fellow at [Harvard University](https://www.harvard.edu/).
-I received my Diploma from the [University of Western Macedonia-Kozani, Greece](https://www.uowm.gr/en/) in 2016 and my PhD in Mechanical Engineering from the [University of Wisconsin-Madison](https://www.wisc.edu/) in 2022.
+I received my Diploma in Mechanical Engineering from the [University of Western Macedonia-Kozani, Greece](https://www.uowm.gr/en/) in 2016 and my PhD in Mechanical Engineering from the [University of Wisconsin-Madison](https://www.wisc.edu/) in 2022.
 If you're interested in engineering problems related to energy and materials, I invite you to do the reading below.

 Climate change is predominantly affected by energy conversion applications;